With hundreds of glacier-fed falls, creeks, and cascades on display, photographing waterfalls in Glacier National Park is a sheer joy and delight.

 The falls are scattered throughout the park and often don’t have names.
 Those lucky waterfalls that received their names at some point in the past are the crown jewels of Glacier National Park and have been photographed over and over again.

-To further ignite your falls-photography thirst, some of these roaring waterfalls and cascades sit right by the Going-to-the-Sun Road in West and East Glacier.
-Other representatives of Glacier National Park’s most photographed waterfalls nestle around alpine lakes and secluded creeks.
-To see this particular watery opulence, you must hike.
+To further ignite your falls-photography thirst, some of these roaring waterfalls and cascades sit right along the Going-to-the-Sun Road in West and East Glacier.
+Other representatives of Glacier National Park’s most photographed waterfalls are nestled around alpine lakes and secluded creeks.
+To see this watery opulence, you must hike.

-Are you ready for an adventure now that you know what to expect?
-Then let’s dip our feet into freezing cold pools at the bottom of some of the most photographed cascades and waterfalls in Glacier National Park.
+Are you ready for an adventure now when you know what to expect?
+Then let’s dip our feet into freezing-cold pools at the bottom of some of these photogenic waterfalls spread across Glacier National Park’s favorite sections.

 1. St. Mary Falls

-Ironically, St. Mary Falls, one of the three most photographed waterfalls along the Going-to-the-Sun Road in East Glacier didn’t end up on my itinerary.
-In reality, it did.
-But after hiking for more than 10 miles a day with a small kid, I didn’t have any energy left to tread to this fall.
+Ironically, St. Mary Falls, one of the three most photographed waterfalls along the Going-to-the-Sun Road in East Glacier, didn’t end up on my itinerary.
+The truth is, it did initially.
+But after hiking more than 10 miles a day with a small kid, I didn’t have any energy left to tread to the falls.

 Nevertheless, it’s not an excuse to leave St. Mary Falls behind, especially if you’re after the most recognizable waterfalls in Glacier National Park.

-The natural wonder sits 0.8 mile away from St. Mary Falls Shuttle Stop and impresses with its roaring waters dropping roughly 35 feet in three separate tiers.
-The two largest sections of the falls offer the stunning foresty ambiance that landscape photographers can’t get enough of.
+The natural wonder sits 0.8 mile away from St. Mary Falls Shuttle Stop.
+It allures with its roaring waters that drop roughly 35 feet in three separate tiers.
+The two largest sections of the falls create a stunning ambiance that landscape photographers can’t get enough of.
 The third, smaller waterfall runs under a nearby footbridge.

 Photography Tip: It’s recommended to start capturing the images of the waterfalls from the bridge first.
-Once you’re done with this mission, follow a path underneath the wooden structure to find the best views of one of the most photographed waterfalls in East Glacier.
+Once you’re done with this, follow a path underneath the wooden structure to find the best views of one of the most photographed waterfalls in East Glacier.

 2. Virginia Falls

 Once you’ve collected enough images of St. Mary Falls, you can return to your car or follow the trail to Virginia Falls.
 This multi-tier natural phenomenon is nestled only 0.6 mile away from St. Mary Falls and is recognized as one of the most favorite waterfalls to photograph in Glacier National Park.
-The entire hike comes close to traversing the 3.6-mile, round-trip trail.
+The entire hike comes close to a 3.6-mile, round-trip trip.
 The views are, however, worth every step.

 The largest section of Virginia Falls is the main inspiration for the Glacier National Park’s photographers.
 The waterfall drops approximately 50 feet, creating dreamy clouds from the spray.

-On the other hand, this fresh coolness often presents serious inconveniences for the waterfall photographers.
-Frequently, the water drops land on cameras’ lenses and interfere with those flawless images you strive for when photographing one of the most beautiful waterfalls in Glacier National Park.
+On the other hand, this fresh coolness often presents serious inconveniences for many waterfall photographers.
+Frequently, the water drops land on cameras’ lenses and interfere with those flawless images you strive for when photographing the most beautiful waterfalls in Glacier National Park.

-Photography Tip: Regardless of these minor obstacles, Virginia Falls looks absolutely incredible at any time of the day.
-The photographers, however, should head to the waterfall early in the morning or late in the afternoon to avoid crowds of visitors.
+Photography Tip: Virginia Falls looks absolutely incredible at any time of the day.
+Photographers, however, should head to the waterfall early in the morning or late in the afternoon to avoid crowds of visitors.

-TIP: To get to both of these waterfalls in East Glacier, you’ll need to hike though the forest, including the area that was burned during the Reynold Creek Fire of 2015.
+TIP: To get to both of these waterfalls in East Glacier, you’ll need to hike through a forest, including the area that was burned during the Reynold Creek Fire of 2015.
 Therefore, make sure to wear good, non-slip hiking shoes.

 3. Baring Falls